paulwizviz/learn-go/networking/doc.md

 # Networking

-This section illutrates the use standard library to build aspect of networking component.
+This section illutrates the use standard library to build basic aspect of networking component.

-## Working Examples
+For advanced networking patterns, please refer to [my other github repositories](https://github.com/paulwizviz/go-networking).

-<u>TCP and Unix Socket programming</u>
+## TCP and Unix Socket programming

 These examples demonstrate the use of standard library `net` package.

 * [Auto assigning port](./auto-assign-port/main.go) - this demonstrates technique to auto assign a port.
 * [Unix socket programming](./unix-socket/) - this demonstrates client server via unix socket.
 To run this example, open a shell and run the server `go run ./networking/unix-socket/server/main.go`.
 In another shell run the client `go run ./networking/unix-socket/client/main.go`.

-<u>Http programming</u>
+## Http programming

 These examples demonstrate the use of standard library `net/http` package.